Table of Contents

 Common Questions About Repo Prompt

 - Can I get a refund?
-Refund policies depend on where you buy it—check the platform’s terms.
-Usually, if it’s purchased via their website, refunds are handled case-by-case.
+Refunds depend on where you purchase.
+Check the platform’s terms, and if it’s bought through their website, it’s usually case-by-case.

 - Can it handle very large codebases?
-Absolutely—its context builder and code maps are designed for big projects, making AI interactions more manageable.
+That’s one of its strengths.
+The context builder + code maps are meant to make large projects more manageable for AI.

 - Is it Mac-only?
-Yes, currently it’s native to macOS, so Windows or Linux users will need alternatives.
+Yes, it’s currently native to macOS, so Windows/Linux users will need alternatives.